Life is like a Box of Chocolates, you never know what you're gonna get. - Forrest Gump

 The Chocolate Box Diagnostic

 I invite leadership teams to open the box together.
-I invite them to not to judge what they find, but to finally see the full selection.
-Through guided reflection and fearless dialogue, we:
+Not to judge whatever's inside, but to finally see the whole selection.
+Through guided reflection and some fearless conversation, we:

-3. Read the ingredients—trace hidden patterns back to their source
+- Read the ingredients: trace those hidden patterns back to where they started.

-4. Choose consciously—decide together what stays in the box and what no longer serves
+- Choose on purpose: decide together what stays in the box and what needs to go.

 From Surprise to Choice

-Forrest stumbled through life accepting whatever he got.
-Your organisation can do better.
+Forrest just stumbled through life taking whatever he got.
+Your organization can do better.

-When you illuminate the shadow, you move from passive recipient to conscious curator.
-You stop being surprised by what emerges from your corporate culture.
-You start choosing every chocolate with intention.
+When you shine a light on the shadows, you stop being a passive recipient and become a conscious curator.
+No more surprises popping out of your corporate culture.
+You start choosing every chocolate with real intention.

-The box is yours.
+It's your box.
 Stop guessing what's inside and open it.
-Then taste the Variety of Chocolates.
+Then get a real taste of what you're working with

 Contact

-The first conversation builds trust.
-The second builds clarity.
-And then there is Timing.
+The firsttalk builds trust.
+The second one builds clarity.
+And then... timing just falls into place.